fr-ser/grafana-sqlite-datasource/README.md

 2. Set the path to the database (the grafana process needs to find the SQLite database under this path).
 3. Save the datasource and use it.

-## Support for Time formatted columns
+## Support for Time Formatted Columns

 SQLite has no native "time" format.
 It actually relies on strings and numbers.
 Since especially for time series Grafana expects an actual time type, however, the plugin provides a way to infer